cesbit/libcleri/README.md

 #### `cleri_t * cleri_new(uint32_t gid, cleri_tp tp, cleri_free_object_t free_object, cleri_parse_object_t parse_object)`
 Create and return a new cleri object.
 A unique gid is not required but can help you with identifiying the element in a [parse result](#cleri_parse_t).
-As a rule you should assign 0 in case no specific.
+As a rule you should assign 0 in case no specific gid is required.
 This function should only be used in case you want to create your own custom element.

 #### `void cleri_incref(cleri_t * cl_object)`
 Increment the reference counter for a cleri object.
 Should only be used in case you